 Sam Smith | Director of Communications

 A classical tenor and trained violist, Sam is also a life-long musician.
 He performed, recorded and toured with professional ensembles in San Francisco for many years, including the San Francisco Symphony Chorus, with whom he sang on Grammy Award-winning and nominated recordings.
-A career highlight remains his service as a board governor for the San Francisco Chapter of the Recording Academy (producer of the Grammy Awards).
-Here in Wichita, look for him teaching a music business course for Wichita State University’s new Media Arts program at Shocker Studios or singing with the Wichita Symphony Chorus and University Congregational Church choir.
+A career highlight remains his service on the Board of Governors for the San Francisco Chapter of the Recording Academy (producer of the Grammy Awards).
+Here in Wichita, Sam pioneered a music business course for Wichita State University’s Digital Arts program at Shocker Studios, performs weekly as a staff tenor at Plymouth Congregational Church and heads the tenor section for the Wichita Symphony Orchestra Chorus.
+He is a board member of the Arts Council and serves on the Cultural Funding Committee for the City of Wichita.